 About Deb Kelley

-Meanwhile lets just say that we are proud Deb Kelley contributed a whooping 25 entries.
+But we are proud to say that Deb Kelley contributed 25 entries already.

 Ray Ray the retard.
 RAY RAY THE RETARD.
 Their taunts got louder as they got closer.
 I didn’t really understand what they meant by “retard” but I sure knew who they were directing it at – my older brother, Ray (Ray Ray) and by proxy me, as I held onto his waist while he maneuvered […]